-Even though tours appear on the club touring programme, the Eagle Ski Club is not a party to the financial arrangements between members and the providers of tours or courses.
+Please note that our club is not a “tour operator” and it isn’t party to the financial arrangements between members and the providers of tours or courses.
 Members taking part in any of the tours on the programme should be aware that the relationship is solely between themselves and the tour organiser - not the club.

 Tour Grading System